Strontium-90/symfony-vagrant/README.md

 StrontiumPjaxBundle
 ===================
-Helpers for improve [Symfony 2](https://github.com/symfony/symfony) perfomance when working under Vagrant enviroment.
+Helpers for improve [Symfony 2](https://github.com/symfony/symfony) performance when working under Vagrant environment.

 Using Symfony2 inside Vagrant can be slow due to synchronisation delay incurred by NFS.
 To avoid this, both locations have been moved to a shared memory segment under ``/dev/shm/%your_app_name%``.